-Networks and the Identification of Economic Behaviors
+Networks in the Understanding of Economic Behaviors

 Matthew O. Jackson